ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ```
 As you can see, the frontend IP configuration is linked to the previously added public IP address.
 We'll accept traffic on the standard HTTPS port `443`, so we'll also configure an SSL certificate.
 The HTTP listener connects these components together.
 We'll introduce a second listener when adding mTLS support, so we'll refer to this listener as the HTTPS listener for the remainder of this post.

 In a real-world scenario, the SSL certificate would typically be stored in Key Vault, and we would link to it from the `sslCertificates` configuration.
 However, for this demo, we'll upload it directly to the application gateway.
-In the next post of this series, we'll explore how to upload a PFX certificate to Key Vault and use it.
+In the [next post](/blog/2024/05/24/securing-backend-connections-with-mtls-in-api-management/#call-backend-using-mtls) of this series, we'll explore how to create a certificate in Key Vault and use it.

 ##### SSL Certificate